 Development of the EnPAD(TM) drug screening technology to enable identification of compounds that specifically target cell survival pathways

 Filing of patent applications on first series of potential anti-cancer compounds identified using EnPADTM, which target the b-catenin signalling pathway to selectively kill colorectal and breast cancer cells in vitro

 Filing of patent application describing a second series of potential anti-cancer compounds identified using EnPADTM

 To identify effective drug targets it is vital to differentiate between genes that are causal and those that are consequential to the biological process under study.
 EiRx’s ALIBITM drug target discovery platform exploits physiological, disease and process-relevant cellular models to achieve this goal.
 Practical application of the ALIBITM platform has been validated in a detailed analysis of the apoptotic mechanism, and works as follows.
-An appropriate cellular disease model is selected and a series of assays designed to focus and steer signaling pathway analysis.
-The apoptotic mechanism and its counteracting survival pathways are subjected to extensive molecular characterization (genomic and biochemical) to determine kinetics, functional dependency and the ability of inhibitors and siRNA reagents to modulate the targeted cellular processes.
-Output data is analyzed using a suite of bioinformatics tools, resulting in identification of candidate drug targets whose expression is highly correlated with the apoptosis and survival process across the entire assay panel.
+An appropriate cellular disease model is selected and a series of assays designed to focus and steer signalling pathway analysis.
+The apoptotic mechanism and its counteracting survival pathways are subjected to extensive molecular characterisation (genomic and biochemical) to determine kinetics, functional dependency and the ability of inhibitors and siRNA reagents to modulate the targeted cellular processes.
+Output data is analysed using a suite of bioinformatics tools, resulting in identification of candidate drug targets whose expression is highly correlated with the apoptosis and survival process across the entire assay panel.
 The current study will utilize the principals of ALIBITM to model the very early events associated with cellular transformation of colorectal cells, thereby identifying specific molecular components which can be targeted by new colorectal cancer drugs.